Did you know that by improving your website’s dwell time, you can achieve better search rankings along with better user experience?

 - And the list goes on and on

-Although Google never publicly disclosed that dwell time is a ranking factor or not, but it’s always a smart idea to improve your dwell time since it helps with better user engagement and average session time per user.
+Although Google never publicly disclosed it is a ranking factor or not, but it’s always a smart idea to improve your dwell overall time since it helps with better user engagement and average session time per user.

 Hopefully by using the above strategies, you can dramatically improve your dwell time by satisfying your searcher’s intent.

-So did you find this detailed guide on dwell time useful?
-What are some of the ways that you use to increase your website’s dwell time?
-Or if you still have any questions, let us know in the comments.
+So did you find this detailed guide useful?
+If you still have any questions, let us know in the comments.